-170000 - Municipal Light & Power Sale Proceeds Fund
+170000 - Municipal Light & Power Sale Proceeds

-The fund is temporarily used to track and separate the general government financial activity related to the October 2020 sale of Municipal Light & Power (ML&P) to Chugach Electric Association, Inc. (CEA).
-This fund will be used for this purpose only in fiscal year 2020 and then closed.
+This fund is temporarily used to track and separate the general government financial activity related to the October 2020 sale of Municipal Light & Power (ML&P) to Chugach Electric Association, Inc. (CEA).
+This fund will be used for this purpose only and then will be closed.